#1 Home Improvement Retailer

 Colder regions in Zones 6–8 should wait a little longer to plant, and all these zones need to wait an additional month before planting seeds outdoors rather than indoors.
 Mountainous regions in Zones 3 to 5 will have the shortest growing season, with seed starters going in later in the spring.
 Although the weather may vary, wait until the frost has passed to give your seeds the best chance at a healthy and hearty life.

-Check out cruciferous veggies and certain herbs if you’re ready to get planting.
-This includes cabbage, kale, and broccoli.
+Check out certain herbs and cruciferous veggies if you're ready to get planting.
+This includes cabbage, broccoli, and kale.
 Greens like spinach, artichokes, and fragrant herbs, including oregano, basil, and parsley, also don't mind an early beginning.
 In Zones 4–6, traditional garden vegetables like peppers of all kinds, cucumbers, and tomatoes are fine with an early spring or late winter start indoors under the grow lights.

 Start Seeds Indoors